carpentries-lab/reviews/docs/reviewer_guide.md

 - its utility as a resource both for an Instructor teaching the lesson at a workshop and for a self-directed learner following the lesson alone.

-The scope of your review is limited to the contents of the lesson website, though you may find it helpful or necessary to refer to the source (R)Markdown files to address some points in the Reviewer Checklist.
+The scope of your review is limited to the contents of the lesson website.
 If the authors have included a `paper.md` file in the lesson repository, with the intention of submitting the lesson for publication in [JOSE][jose] after acceptance to The Carpentries Lab,